-\begin{remark}[Complexity] The computational complexity of the message passing process scales with $M$.
-The primary computational cost for the mandatory steps arises from step \circled{4}, which is performed in parallel for each measurement, and step \circled{5}, which is performed only once.
-Among the optional steps, step \circled{6} is the most computationally intensive, followed by step \circled{7}.
-Fortunately, most operations in these steps involve simple vector/matrix addition and multiplication, and many of the results can be reused in steps \circled{5} and \circled{6}. \end{remark}
+The computational complexity of the message passing process scales with $M$.
+The main computational load comes from step \circled{4}, which is executed in parallel for each measurement, and step \circled{5}, which is performed once.
+Among the optional steps, step \circled{6} is the most demanding, followed by step \circled{7}.
+However, most operations in these steps are simple vector or matrix additions and multiplications, and many intermediate results can be reused between steps \circled{5} and \circled{6}.